 However, KYC and AML are connected.
 For example, if a digital exchange has established KYC procedures, it shows that the startup is legitimate.
-If a project is following AML and KYCregulations, it has a greater potential to start successful collaboration with the banking sector.
+If a project is following AML and KYC regulations, it has a greater potential to start successful collaboration with the banking sector.
 Why would they want to do that?
 Many digital exchanges are struggling to get a bank account to simplify global financial operations.
 Banks, in turn, are struggling to trust digital exchanges in terms of AML.
-This is where KYC and transparency come into play and are so important.
+This is where verification and transparency come into play and are so important.

-Why Does KYC Matter?
+Why Does KYC Verification Matter?

 KYC is a manual process that includes physical verification of document scans.
 It is important because it makes sure that the customer and the information provided by them are real.

-KYC and Digital Exchanges
+Verification and Digital Exchanges

 Cryptocurrency exchanges can request or accept different types of IDs, ask to sign different forms, and include different procedures overall.